 1. What are the different ways in which individuals with a particular trait may increase in a population?
-Solution:

-An individual attribute could increase in a population within the following 2 ways:-
+An individual attribute could increase a population in the following 2 ways:

-(a) Natural selection: if an attribute is useful to a population, it'll increase naturally.
+(a) Natural selection: If an attribute is useful to a population, it'll increase naturally.

-For example - mosquitoes which are resilient against a particular pesticide will pass on its genes, so that future generations become resistant as well.
+For example, mosquitoes which are resilient against a particular pesticide will pass on their genes so that future generations become resistant as well.
 The mosquitoes which are affected by the pesticide die out.

-(b) Genetic drift: if a species faces a catastrophic event where most of the population is wiped out, the surviving population can pass on their traits to the following generations.
-This may result in a rise of the attribute within the population.
+(b) Genetic drift: If a species faces a catastrophic event where most of the population is wiped out, the surviving population can pass on their traits to the following generations.
+This may result in a rise in the attribute within the population.

-2. Why are traits acquired during the life-time of an individual not inherited?
+2. Why are traits acquired during the lifetime of an individual not inherited?

-Traits acquired during a life-time cannot be inherited for successive generations as the changes do not reflect in the DNA of the germ cells.
+Traits acquired during a lifetime cannot be inherited by successive generations as the changes do not reflect in the DNA of the germ cells.
 For instance, a football player cannot pass on his skills to his offspring as they are limited to non-reproductive cells only.

 3. Why are the small numbers of surviving tigers a cause of worry from the point of view of genetics?
-Solution: